Cost of Owning a Scottish Fold Cat

 Annual Costs

 Knowledge of breed-level risks helps you prioritize, but individual monitoring drives the most effective care decisions..
-Scottish Folds have particular requirements based on their medium size, moderate shedding level, and genetic predispositions to osteochondrodysplasia and HCM.
+Three variables drive daily care for Scottish Folds: their medium size, their moderate shedding level, and their breed-associated risk of osteochondrodysplasia and HCM.

 Medical Expenses

-The Scottish Fold occupies a specific niche in the feline world: a medium cat with short fur, moderate energy demands, and predispositions that informed owners should understand.
+The Scottish Fold is distinct among cat breeds: a medium cat with short fur, moderate energy demands, and predispositions that informed owners should understand.
 A sedentary lifestyle carries health risks regardless of breed predisposition — joint stiffness, weight gain, and behavioral issues increase with inactivity.

 Hidden Costs